The Ultimate Guide To Donor Acquisition With Salesforce NPSP To Help You Boost Your FundraisingLast Updated on

 Also if you’re doing a qualification of organizations as well you might want to think about how you do that too.

-Qualification option 2: NPSP Levels – another option is to using NPSP levels.
+Qualification option 2: NPSP Levels – Another option is to use NPSP levels.

 This is native functionality to Salesforce NPSP that gives you a way to track a constituent’s level of commitment and engagement based on various criteria that you set.

-You can use total gifts, number of volunteer hours, some combination of both, etc.
+You can use total gifts, the number of volunteer hours, some combination of both, etc.

-This functionality was created to help nonprofits with moods management.
+This functionality was created to help nonprofits with mood management.